hunterlester/safe_cli/README.md

 #### Notes:
 - This program compiles for `mock-routing` by default.
 Do not attempt to use it with the live network until protection of secret credentials is implemented.
-- This initial implementation will soon be deprecrated and replaced by a more flexible design.
-See [DESIGN](https://github.com/hunterlester/safe_cli/blob/master/DESIGN.md) doc

 ##### Getting started
 - `git clone` this repository
 - `cd safe_cli`
 - `cargo build`
+- `cargo run --bin safe_authenticatord` in one terminal
-- `cargo run --bin safe_cli -- help` to see available subcommands
+- In a separate terminal: `cargo run --bin safe_cli -- login`

 ##### Development dependencies
 - `rustc v1.32.0`